phenogit/phenogit.github.io/kit-korner-notes.markdown

             3) vs 15-17, Puppet Stayman
         2D: 1) vs 10-12, Game-forcing Stayman
-            With both majors partner will bid his better major first 2H
+            With both majors partner will bid his better major first Partner will bid a 4-card major if he has one, else a 5-card minor, else 2N 2H
                 2N         : Deny 4 card major or a 5 card minor, ask for shape
                     3H: 5 card suit